What Are Mice?

 - Keep attics and basements dry and well-ventilated.

-- Repair pipes and clogged drains that offer ideal breeding sites for pests.
+- Repair pipes and clogged drains.

 - Check items such as boxes, grocery bags, and other packages that are brought into the house.